canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 Although OSS code is auditable, this does not necessarily mean it is secure.
 The quality of the code and the typical response time for patching security-related flaws help indicate the security maturity level of the software.

-As per any software, you should maintain best practices and have a process in place to list all packages in use as well as their version in order to patch them promptly­.
+As per any software, you should maintain best practices and have a process in place to list all packages in use as well as their version in order to patch them promptly.

 ## Verify Open Source Software Ownership or Licence